cuiyongbo/hello-world/my_wiki/shell_command/grep_command.rst

          Exclude directories matching the pattern *DIR* from recursive searches.

-   #.
-Other Options

-      .. option:: --line-buffered

-         Use line buffering on output.
-This can cause a performance penalty.

-      .. option:: -U, --binary

-         Treat the file(s) as binary.
-By default, under MS-DOS and MS- Windows, :command:`grep` guesses the file type by looking at the contents of the first 32KB read from the file.
-If :command:`grep` decides the file is a text file, it strips the CR characters from the original file contents (to make regular expressions with ``^`` and ``$`` work correctly).
-Specifying :option:`-U` overrules this guesswork, causing all files to be read and passed to the matching mechanism verbatim; if the file is a text file with CR/LF pairs at the end of each line, this will cause some regular expressions to fail.
-This option has no effect on platforms other than MS-DOS and MS-Windows.

-      .. option:: -z, --null-data

-         Treat the input as a set of lines, each terminated by a zero byte (the ASCII NUL character) instead of a newline.
-Like the :option:`-Z, --null` option, this option can be used with commands like ``sort -z`` to process arbitrary file names.

 **REGULAR EXPRESSIONS**

    A regular expression is a pattern that describes a set of strings.